 Invoice vs. Receipt - What is the Difference?

 Businesses of all sizes in diverse industries require the use of invoices and receipts for crucial financial documentation.
-What is the difference between an invoice and a receipt?
+What is the difference between an invoice and a payment receipt?
 What are the unique elements of an invoice?
 What makes a receipt different?

 What is an Invoice?